Scottsboro Boys: 2013 pardon

 While we could not take back what happened to the Scottsboro Boys 80 years ago, we found a way to make it right moving forward.
 The pardons granted to the Scottsboro Boys today are long overdue.
 The legislation that led to today's pardons was the result of a bipartisan, cooperative effort.
 I appreciate the Pardons and Parole Board for continuing our progress today and officially granting these pardons.
 Today, the Scottsboro Boys have finally received justice.

+The Scottsboro Boys Museum

+In 2010, a museum was opened to commemorate the injustices that these nine boys faced.
+This museum is called "The Scottsboro Boys Museum" and is located in Joyce Chapel, which is considered a historical site, in Scottsboro, Alabama.
+This museum offers a unique experience into the 1931 incident involving the nine boys and the subsequent events that followed.

+Their mission states:"The Scottsboro Boys Museum commemorates the lives and legacy of nine young African Americans who, in the 1930s, became international symbols of race-based injustice in the American South, and celebrates the positive actions of those of all colors, creeds, and origins who have taken a stand against the tyranny of racial oppression."